1. Wide Choice of Courses

 9. Post-18 Careers Advice

-We want all our Sixth Form students to be aware of the choice of opportunity their qualifications will give them.
+We want all our sixth form students to be aware of the choice of opportunity their qualifications will give them.
 So very early on we start to actively encourage them to think about what careers they are interested in and how to achieve them.
-They all receive a Careers interview in Y12 and Y13.
+They all receive a careers interview in Year 12 and Year 13.

 ‘They are always trying to help you to plan good and achievable careers for the future’

-We extend our Enrichment Programme in the Summer term of Y12 to look at all the Post-18 options available.
-As a result every student will get the chance to visit local Universities, attend Open days, participate in Taster days and hear from a range of guest speakers from real working environments.
+We extend our Enrichment Programme in the Summer term of Year 12 to look at all the Post-18 options available.
+As a result every student will get the chance to visit local universities, attend open days, participate in taster days and hear from a range of guest speakers from real working environments.

 10. RESULTS!
 Last, but certainly not least…

-St. Wilfrid’s has been the highest achieving Sixth Form in South Tyneside on Points Per Entry – something which we are very proud of!
+St Wilfrid’s is the highest performing sixth form in South Tyneside for student progress – something which we are very proud of!
 This is achieved by the hard work and dedication of our highly committed and experience staff, working closely with our students.
+See our latest results and comparison with other sixth form colleges in South Tyneside here